FardeenCODEIIEST/Mapty/README.md

 # Mapty
-Check your exercise routine in your region using Mapty
+Check your exercise routine in your region using Mapty.

+Do checkout the site live [here](https://fardeen-mapty.netlify.app/)